Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Case Studies

 \subsubsection{MountainCar-v0}

 In the MountainCar control task, an underpowered car needs to reach the top of a hill starting from a valley within a fixed time horizon $T$~\cite{moore1990efficient}.
-The state vector $x_t \in \mathbb{R}^2$ comprises the car's position $x_{t,0}$ and horizontal velocity $x_{t,1}$ at time step $t$, while the input $u_t \in \{-1, 0, 1\}$ represent the car's acceleration action, either left (L), idle (I), or right (R), respectively.
-The system dynamics are given in Appendix~\ref{app:thm3_system_mountain_car}.
+The state vector $x_t \in \mathbb{R}^2$ comprises the car's position $x_{t,1}$ and horizontal velocity $x_{t,2}$ at time step $t$, while the action $u_t \in \{-1, 0, 1\}$ represents the car's acceleration action, either left (L), idle (I), or right (R), respectively.
+The system dynamics is detailed in Appendix~\ref{app_mountaincar_dynamics}.
+The objective is to reach the flag as quickly as possible, and the agent incurs a penalty of $-1$ for each time step taken.

-While the reference NNs are trained to reach the top of the hill $(x\geq \mathfrak{g})$ in the minimum number of steps, we seek to verify whether a given controller will reach the goal state within $T$ steps, starting from any point in an initial interval.
+While the reference NNs are trained to reach the top of the hill in the minimum number of steps, we seek to verify whether a given controller will reach the goal state within $T$ steps, starting from any point in an initial interval.
 Our specification $(\mathcal{X}_i,\mathcal{X}_g,T)$ is given by